Upcoming Esports Tournaments

 5. Motivation.
 There will be a lot of obstacles on your way.
 To break into the professional scene, you need to have great motivation as well as discipline.
 There will be many moments when you want to give up, but you must not lose faith and keep going!

-The Most Popular eSports Disciplines
+The Most Popular Esports Disciplines

 Many online games have an esports component.
 Among them, we can distinguish a few of the most popular: